kittenlogic/unsupervised-pleasures/_posts/2022-05-25-ultimate-fantasy-086.md

 I will spend the rest of my life climbing aboard those twenty-foot yacht rowing boats and watching the men fuck.
 A man could take my picture and I would not object.
 Picture it.
 A naked man climbs aboard a yacht up the Great Lakes to watch men fuck.

-The image of the buxom beauties in bed with the dainty young ladies is engraved in my brain like a Terminus inscription.
-I want to be able to look at the buxom beauties in bed and know that I too was once in bed with such a beauty.

-You poor bastard.
-You had it coming.

 Sodomy is bad, right?

 It's warfare.
 When the men are drunk and high, when they have no inhibitions, they get wild, they get rough.
 That's when they fuck.
 That's what they do.
 They fuck, baby.
 It's a game-changer.

 But that's not what I believe in.
 I believe in having a constructive dialogue about sex.
 Sex is a game.
 A game.
 You win when one person or a small group of people acts in a way that is positively constructive and that is good for the overall health and happiness of the whole community.

-What about our beautiful buxom young ladies?

 When the original sin was being gay, I believed that it was cast off long ago.
 I no longer believe that.